yazi-rs/yazi-rs.github.io/docs/configuration/yazi.md

 If the value is larger than half the screen height (e.g. `200`), the cursor will be centered.

+### `mouse_events` {#manager.mouse_events}

+Array of strings, the types of mouse events can be received by the plugin system, available values:

+- `"click"`: Mouse click
+- `"scroll"`: Mouse vertical scroll
+- `"touch"`: Mouse horizontal scroll
+- `"move"`: Mouse move
+- `"drag"`: Mouse drag (Some terminals do not support this)

+Currently needs the nightly version of Yazi.

 ## [preview] {#preview}

 ### `tab_size` {#preview.tab_size}